CS Investors Have Opportunity to Lead Credit Suisse Group AG Securities Fraud Lawsuit

-LOS ANGELES , April 27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS).
+LOS ANGELES, April 28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS).

 Class Period: February 18, 2021 – March 20, 2023